 Guitarist and composer Ben McClintock (he/him) was born in the high desert of Albuquerque, New Mexico.
 Despite his early fascination with music, it wasn't until the age of 18 that he picked up a guitar.
-He was captivated and dedicated much of his time and energy to figuring this monster out, delving into the study of different artists and records.
+He was captivated and has since dedicated much of his time and energy to figuring this monster out, delving into the study of different artists and records.

-Initially drawn to blues legends like BB King, Buddy Guy, and Muddy Waters, Ben's musical tastes later expanded to encompass a diverse range of guitarists from various genres.
+Initially drawn to blues legends like BB King, Buddy Guy and Muddy Waters, Ben's musical tastes later expanded to encompass a diverse range of guitarists from various genres.
 Influences from artists such as Neil Young, John McLaughlin, Kenny Burrell, Jimi Hendrix, Mary Halvorson, John Fahey, and Jeff Parker all played a role in shaping his unique style.

 Seeking to further develop his skills, he enrolled at Berklee College of Music.
 During his time there, he was fortunate to study under the guidance of slide guitar virtuoso David Tronzo for three years.
 Boston also became the breeding ground for his instrumental rock band Izzi Creo, which gained popularity in New England and released two independent albums.